 The Court has reviewed its dockets during the Suspension Period, and it has rescheduled all matters requiring “in-person” proceedings.
 The Court will send notification of the rescheduled dates to the parties specifically, and the information will also be available here.

-Until further notice, the Court is not holding any Monday discussion dockets, even after the Suspension Period ends.
+Until further notice, the Court is not holding any Monday discussion dockets.
 Instead, the Court will enter scheduling orders on all cases, and it will send copies of the scheduling orders to counsel.

 Hamilton County Criminal Court